 The holiday season is filled with joy and excitement.
 However, for those of us on the frontlines responding to medical emergencies, the holiday season can also bring feelings of anxiety.
 Increased travel, worsening weather conditions, and a general sense of being in a rush cause the number of accidents and life-threatening emergencies to skyrocket during this time of year.
 According to Business Insider, an isolated study among New York City doctors saw a 5-12% in-patient increase in emergency room visits during the holidays in 2017.
-Needless to say, it’s a hard time to be an EMT.
+Needless to say, it’s a hard time to be an emergency healthcare professional.

 Here are 3 tips for how you can prepare yourself to handle holiday emergencies, not just physically but also mentally and emotionally.